volkamerlab/volkamerlab_org/content/projects/kinfraglib.md

 ##### PROJECT DESCRIPTION

-Protein kinases play a crucial role in many cell signaling processes, making them one of the most important families of drug targets.
-Fragment-based drug design has proven useful as an approach to develop novel kinase inhibitors.
-However, fragment-based methods are usually limited to a knowledge-driven approach of optimizing a focused set of fragments.
-Here, we present a data-driven fragmentation and recombination approach instead.
-A novel computational fragmentation method was implemented, which splits known kinase inhibitors into fragments with respect to the subpockets that they occupy.
+The KinFragLib project allows to explore and extend the chemical space of kinase inhibitors using data-driven fragmentation and recombination, built on available structural kinome data from the KLIFS database for over 2,500 kinase complexes.
+The computational fragmentation method splits known non-covalent kinase inhibitors into fragments with respect to their 3D proximity to six predefined subpockets relevant for binding.
-Thereby, a fragment library with several pools, representing the subpockets, is created.
+The resulting fragment library consists of six subpocket fragment pools with over 7,000 fragments and offers two main applications:
+(i) In-depth analyses of the chemical space of known kinase inhibitors allow to investigate subpocket characteristics and connections.
-This fragment library enables an in-depth analysis of the chemical space of known kinase inhibitors, and is used to recombine fragments in order to generate novel potential inhibitors.
+(ii) Subpocket-informed recombination of fragments enumerates new combinations of known fragments in order to generate potential novel inhibitors.

 <span class="image object">
     <img src="/images/research/kinfraglib.png" alt="KinFragLib" />